UltiELF/uwvm/README.md

 ```bash
 --min-win32-sys=[WINME|WIN98|WIN95]
 ```
-* Using the llvm toolchain
+* Using the llvm toolchain (This option must be added to some platforms that use gcc soft connection to clang, such as macos and android)
 ```bash
 --use-llvm=y|n(default)
 ```